 See our full Dell XPS 17 review.

-Our current best overall 17-inch laptop, the 2.95-pound LG Gram 17 weighs less than most 15-inch machines.
+Formerly the best overall 17-inch laptop before the XPS 17 stole the crown, the 3-pound LG Gram 17 weighs less than most 15-inch machines.
 Combine that lightness with a relatively compact design enabled by the laptop's slim display bezels and the Gram 17 is one surprisingly travel-friendly laptop.
-Oh, and the Gram 17's nearly 12 hours of battery life means you can use it for an entire day without even dropping into the battery-saver mode.

 You'd expect one of the best 17-inch laptops to flaunt a gorgeous display, and Gram doesn't disappoint with its bright and vivid panel.
-To conclude, the Gram 17 gets you a superlight, relatively compact chassis, all-day battery life and a gorgeous display — no wonder it's the best 17-inch laptop?
+You also get a great range of ports and the SSD in the new model is light years ahead of the previous one.
+Sadly, the Gram 17 took a few steps backward this year with worse battery life and below-average performance.

 You've never seen a laptop like this before.
 In fact, calling it a laptop would be a stretch.
 What exactly is the ROG Mothership?
 It's essentially a mini all-in-one gaming PC.
 All of the components reside in the display portion while the keyboard below can be detached.

 By propping the base up on its kickstand, you can turn the ROG Mothership into a stationary gaming rig.
 Apart from its wonky design, the ROG Mothership offers incredible power, great audio and a comfortable keyboard, making it one of the best 17-inch laptops.

 If you want a portable laptop capable of playing the latest games on high graphics settings, then the Aero 17 HDR should be at the top of your list.
 This specific model comes with a 4K HDR display that we found to be both vivid and bright.

 On top of that, you get a sleek aluminum chassis, a comfortable keyboard and more than 5 hours of battery life.